ALIENS INELIGIBLE TO RECEIVE VISAS & INELIGIBLE FOR

 relative's family ties outside the United States; the conditions in the

-country or countries to which the qualifying relative would relocate and
+country or countries to which the qualifying relative would relocate

 the extent of the qualifying relative's ties to such countries; the